Jimmie Johnson: NASCAR Cup Series

-2002–05
+2002–2005

 Johnson began racing full-time in the Winston Cup Series during the 2002 season.
 He earned his first career pole position for the Daytona 500, becoming the third rookie to do so (the first were Loy Allen Jr. in 1994 and Mike Skinner in 1997).
-In his 13th career start, Johnson scored his first career win in the NAPA Auto Parts 500 at Auto Club Speedway.
+In his thirteenth career start, Johnson scored his first career win in the NAPA Auto Parts 500 at Auto Club Speedway.
 Johnson became the first rookie driver to lead the point standings and to win twice at the same track during a season, by sweeping both races at Dover.
 In the Coca-Cola 600, Johnson led 263 laps before he got a penalty for overshooting his pit box.
-He recorded four pole positions and three wins (tying the rookie record set by Tony Stewart in 1999), as well as six Top 5's and 21 Top 10 finishes.
+He earned four pole positions and three wins (tying the rookie record set by Tony Stewart in 1999; later surpassed by Shane van Gisbergen, who won four times in 2025), as well as six top-fives and 21 top-tenfinishes.
 He finished fifth in the final point standings.
 However, despite the strong season, Ryan Newman won rookie of the year honors over Johnson, partially due to Newman having 22 Top 10's compared to Johnson's 21.

-During 2003, Johnson finished ninth on the all-time list for consecutive weeks ranked in the Top 10 in points with 69.
-He won three races (Coca-Cola 600 at Charlotte and both New Hampshire races), two poles (at Kansas Speedway and Pocono Raceway), 14 Top 10's, and 20 Top 10 finishes, including a second-place finish at Rockingham after leading 78 laps.
-He also was able to win the All-Star race for the first time, as well as finishing second with just 90 points behind Matt Kenseth and 207 ahead of his future teammate Dale Earnhardt Jr.
+In 2003, Johnson finished ninth on the all-time list for consecutive weeks ranked in the top ten in points with 69.
+He won three races (Coca-Cola 600 at Charlotte and both New Hampshire races), two poles (at Kansas Speedway and Pocono Raceway), fourteen top-fives, and twenty top-ten finishes, including a second-place finish at Rockingham after leading 78 laps.
+He also was able to win the All-Star race for the first time, as well as finishing second in the final standings, ninety points behind Matt Kenseth and 207 ahead of his future teammate Dale Earnhardt Jr.